 It feels like summer was a long time ago.
-Time flies with kids around and I blinked and we are well into autumn.
+Time flies with kids around.
+I blinked and we are well into autumn.
 Every year a big part of our summer vacation is spent visiting my family and friends in India, and this year was no different.
-It’s a lot of fun reconnecting with our roots and I usually return feeling energized – it’s as if my brain reboots.
+It’s a lot of fun reconnecting with our roots and I usually return feeling energized.
+It’s as if my brain reboots.
 Ctrl Alt Delete.

 The only downside of spending the summer in India means that we miss a lot of the warm weather in Canada.
 By the time we return it’s the end of August and the atmosphere is shifting to the coolness of fall.
 What I miss most is the bountiful supply of fruits and vegetables.
 So I try and hold onto the season a little bit longer through the kitchen and my cooking.